 Any left-over blood samples collected as part of the Covid-19 antibody testing project were destroyed by the laboratory.

 Share our research data

 Our research data (e.g., survey data and linked data) is deposited with the data stores used by CLS so that it can be used by researchers (under secure access arrangements) to help them understand your generation.
 This data does not contain any personal details that would identify you (or any of your family members).

 Share our research findings

 We share the findings of our research with the research community and others such as policymakers.
 Our surveys sometimes ask you to describe your experiences in your own words.
 Your responses may be used in communications about the research and study data.
 Other people will not be able to identify you through your responses unless you have agreed to your name being revealed.

 Record your participation in the study

-Where you, your family or contacts have completed questionnaires and consent forms as part of the study, we store these so that we have a record of you taking part in the study and as a research archive.
+Where you, your family, or contacts, such as your teacher, have completed questionnaires and consent forms as part of the study, we store these so that we have a record of you taking part in the study and as a research archive.
 We also keep a record of any requests, comments or complaints about the study.

 Understand how you interact with our website and social media

-As the study follows your whole life course, we plan to keep your data for at least as long as the study exists and as long as the law allows us to.
+As the study follows study members’ whole life course, we plan to keep study data for at least as long as the study exists and as long as the law allows us to.
 We review the data that we hold whenever we receive an individual information rights request.
 In certain circumstances these rights include; The right to be informed; The right of access; The right to rectification; The right to erasure; The right to restrict processing; The right to data portability; The right to object; Rights in relation to automated decision making and profiling.